Off Campus Access

 With EZProxy, it will look like this:

 If you want to extract the "original" URL from an EZProxy URL, just remove the ".login.ezproxy.library.ualberta.ca" from the end of the domain name.
-Leave the rest of the URL as it is, or you may have to modify the hyphens into periods as in the case above.
+Usually you can leave the rest of the URL as it is, or you may have to modify the hyphens into periods as in the case above.

 Internet Explorer users: right-click this link UA Access and select "Add to Favorites"..
 You may be prompted with a security warning, but it is safe to click "Yes".
 Firefox/Safari/Chrome/Opera users: click and drag this link to your Bookmarks toolbar: UA Access

 Please note that this bookmarklet does not work for some resources.
 If you are still having trouble accessing a particular resource, use the library catalogue, database , or e-journal search instead .

 Watch our helpful video on How to Access Full-Text Articles

 3rd party citation managers